insected/bobbae_gcp-wiki/Machine-Learning.md

 feature can take, into a standard range of values, typically in the interval [≠1, 1] or [0, 1].
 For example, suppose the natural range of a particular feature is 350 to 1450.
 By subtracting 350 from every value of the feature, and dividing the result by 1100, one can normalize those values into the range [0, 1].

+By [normalizing](https://www.jeremyjordan.me/batch-normalization/) all of our inputs to a standard scale, we're allowing the network to more quickly learn the optimal parameters for each input node.

 ### Standardization

 Standardization (or z-score normalization) is the procedure during which the feature values are rescaled so that they have the properties of a standard normal distribution with μ = 0 and ‡ = 1, where μ is the mean (the average value of the feature, averaged over all examples in the dataset) and ‡ is the standard deviation from the mean.